 Other countries use different power points to Australia.
-Fortunately, today's phones have chargers that can run on 110 volt and 240 volt power.
-But you will need an adaptor to make your Aussie phone charger fit into the wall socket.
+Fortunately, today's phones have chargers that can run on 110-volt and 240-volt power.
+But you will need an adaptor to make your Aussie phone charger fits into the wall socket.
 There are different adaptors for different countries.

 This is the end of the Getting ready to travel activity.
 You now know that most mobile phone plans come with international roaming enabled, and that you can use your phone's setting to switch off data roaming.

 Up next, you'll learn more about calling Australia while you are overseas in the Staying in touch with friends and family activity.